The G4G Auction Fundraiser is now closed!

 - How does shipping work?

-- For eBay auction items, bidders will be responsible for covering shipping costs, which will be invoiced separately via PayPal after the auction closes.
-G4G will reimburse donors for shipping costs if requested (receipts required for all reimbursements).
+- For eBay auction items, winning bidders will be responsible for covering shipping costs, which will be paid as part of the eBay purchase.
+Winning bidders may also be invoiced separately via PayPal after the auction closes for additional shipping insurance coverage.

 - For Partner Sites, please contact the site owner for shipping details.